terriyu/contact-tracing/README.md

 Individual tests are in the `tests/testthat` subdirectory, while scripts to run multiple tests at a time are in the tests directory.

+To run all tests, there are two ways to do it:

+* (Command line) run the following command in the root directory:
+`Rscript tests/run_all_tests.R`

-To run all tests, run the following command in the root directory:
+* (In a R session) run the following command in the root directory:
 `source('tests/run_all_tests.R')`

 To run an individual test: